-Once Annual Enrollment ends on October 31, your benefit elections for the upcoming plan year are recorded and "locked in", and you are not allowed to make changes to these elections unless you experience a Life Event that would enable you to make such changes.
-However, between the close of Annual Enrollment (beginning November 1) and the start of the new plan year (January 1 following Annual Enrollment), you may be permitted to CORRECT any erroneous elections you made during Annual Enrollment, as long as you make those corrections before the start of the new plan year.
+Once annual enrollment ends on October 31, your benefit elections for the upcoming plan year are recorded and "locked in", and you are not allowed to make changes to these elections unless you experience a Life Event that would enable you to make such changes.
+However, between the close of annual enrollment (beginning November 1) and the start of the new plan year (January 1 following annual enrollment), you may be permitted to CORRECT any erroneous elections you made during annual enrollment, as long as you make those corrections before the start of the new plan year.

-For example, during Annual Enrollment for the upcoming plan year, you elected to establish a Dependent Day Care Flexible Spending Account (DDFSA), even though you do not have any dependents.
+For example, during annual enrollment for the upcoming plan year, you elected to establish a Dependent Day Care Flexible Spending Account (DDFSA), even though you do not have any dependents.
 When you are reviewing your benefit elections a month later (end-November), you discover your mistake.
 If you request correction of your mistake before the beginning of the upcoming plan year, your election correction is permitted.
 However, if you fail to discover your mistake and fail to request correction until after the new plan year begins (such as on January 12), you will not be permitted to make any correction of your enrollment mistake unless you experience a Life Event.
 This rule is set down by the federal government, and American Airlines cannot override this rule; to do so would jeopardize the tax-exempt status of the benefit plan for all employees.

-Remember, these post-Annual Enrollment changes to your benefit elections are permitted to allow you to correct elections errors ONLY.
-Any other changes (such as: you have changed your mind about enrolling in a particular benefit, you want to change the network and/or claim administrator you elected, etc.) are not permitted.
+Remember, these post-annual enrollment changes to your benefit elections are permitted to allow you to correct elections errors ONLY.
+Any other changes (such as: you have changed your mind about enrolling in a particular benefit, you want to change the network/claims administrator you elected, etc.) are not permitted.